 The window and door installations are designed to be drained systems.
 A pan flashing is installed below every window and door to direct any water that may leak through or around the window back out to the exterior.
 The nailing flanges of the window are sealed with a membrane flashing on the jambs and head of the window.
 The sill is left open to allow the water to drain out.
-At the head, a head flashing should be regletted into the XPS sheathing and the top edge taped (Please refer to window installation sequence details on drawing A-6).
+At the head, the housewrap should be lapped over the membrane flashing to prevent a reverse flashing from being created.

-Figure 21: Window Pan Flashing
+Figure 20: Window Pan Flashing

-The continuity of the air barrier is maintained by installing a bead of nonexpanding urethane foam between the window frame and the rough opening on all four sides of the window.
+The continuity of the air barrier is maintained by installing a bead of non-expanding urethane foam between the window frame and the rough opening on all four sides of the window.
 The foam is installed from the interior prior to the installation of the interior trim.
 The foam should also be closer to the interior so as not to block drainage of the pan flashing at the sill of the window.

-Figure 22: Window Air Barrier Continuity
+Figure 21: Window Air Barrier Continuity